20 Best Things to Do in Dubrovnik, Croatia

 The city walls were built mostly in the 15th and 16th century and completely encircle the Dubrovnik Old Town.

 Give yourself at least an hour to make the almost 2km loop and always wear sunscreen as there’s not really any shade.
 Go as soon as they open to avoid the majority of the crowds – the light is better then too.
 Let me know if you find the House of the Undying along your way.

 Cost: Adult 200 Kn, Child 50 Kn | Book Online

 Hours: Apr/May, Aug/Sep: 8 am-6:30 pm | Jun/Jul: 8 am-7:30 pm | Oct: 8 am-5:30 pm | Nov-Mar: 10 am-3:00 pm

 During your walk along the walls you’ll probably notice a few people swimming in the water.
 You should definitely join those people.
 There are a few spots where there are pool ladders to climb in an out of the water and if you’re brave, you can cannonball off one of the bigger rocks.
 You’ll get a view of the city that not everyone has.
 There are no shallow areas here so this is probably best for stronger swimmers.

 3. Have a drink at a cliff bar

-There are two small bars perched on the cliffs outside the city walls where you can have a drink and relax at the end of the days.
-They are literally hole-in-the-wall bars and you would easily miss the entrance if you weren’t looking for it.
+There are two small bars perched on the cliffs outside the city walls where you can have a drink and relax at the end of the day.
+Buza I and Buza II are literally hole-in-the-wall cliff bars and you would easily miss the entrance if you weren’t looking for it.
 One of them you’ll spot during your spin around the city walls while the other you’ll need to hunt a bit more for, but that’s part of the fun.